 People from Black, Asian and ethnic minority communities are more likely to develop health conditions that can lead to kidney failure.
 Due to the shortage of matching donors on the register, the average BAME person will wait much longer than the average white patient.
 During this wait, there is no guarantee of their survival.

 Read more about how you can help.

 ACLT can provide more information and guidance on the process of joining the register, start your organ donor journey today.

 - Sign up to the NHS’s donation register

 - Undergo the operation

-Please remember to discuss your decision with your family so they’re aware.
+Whether you decide to become a living organ donor, or you wish to donate your organs when you die, please remember to discuss your decision with your family so they’re aware.